-Each time you press the [Key Touch] button, the button's indicator will change color, and the feel of the keyboard will change.
+Each time you press the [KEY TOUCH] button, the button's indicator will change color, and the feel of the keyboard will change.

-Indicator Settings OFF Medium This allows you to play using the most natural touch.
+Indicator Settings Off Medium This allows you to play using the most natural touch.
 This is the closest to the touch of an acoustic piano.
 Red Heavy Fortissimo (ff) cannot be produced unless you play more strongly than usual, making the keyboard feel heavier.
 Dynamic fingering adds even more feeling to what you play.
-Green Light Fortissimo (ff) can be produced by playing less strongly than usual, making the keyboard feel lighter.
+Green Light Fortissimo (ff) can be produced by playing less strong- ly than usual, making the keyboard feel lighter.
 This setting makes it easy to play, even for children.
-Orange Fixed Sounds at a fixed volume, regardless of your keyboard playing strength.